 Apply for a Grant Recreational Trails Program Grant The Division of Parks and Recreation, the North Carolina Trails Program and the North Carolina Trails Committee value trail projects that are legal, safe, managed and provide connectivity, reasonable public access and parking.
 The Trails Program staff are ready, willing and available to assist in all phases of the application process of projects that are construction ready for grant funding.
 These sustainable, "shovel-ready" projects leverage local funds to meet recreational trail and trail-needs, in an effort to provide low infrastructure economic development opportunities through natural resource tourism.
 The Trails Program staff are also available to assist applicants with conceptual projects, in order to meet the technical requirements of an RTP Grant before applying.
 Application process The application is a two-stage process: the pre-application and the final application, which evaluate projects for RTP Grant funding.
 Any agency may submit one application per project, prior to the application deadline.
 The online Grants Management System (GMS) takes you from application to final payment.
 The GMS is auditable and integrated with the State of North Carolina's payment system.
 In order to get access to GMS, your agency must be registered in the North Carolina Accounting System (NCAS).
 To start the process, the GMS Access Authorization Form must be submitted to Grants Manager Talivia Brodie.
 If your organization has never received a payment from the Department of Natural and Cultural Resources (DNCR), you will also need to complete and submit a Substitute W9 form, along with your GMS Access Authorization form.
 Access the GMS system – please use Internet Explorer The final application deadline is September 24, 2021.
 It is strongly recommended that applicants carefully review the information in the Guide Booklet before and during completion of the application form and gathering of supplemental materials.
 Information provided on the application will be used to generate a State Grant Contract, if the project is awarded.
 If there are specific questions regarding RTP legislation that are not answered in the Guide Booklet, please reference Federal Highway Administration – Recreational Trails Program.
 Completed applications are due no later than 11:59 p.m. on the application deadline date, as outlined above.
 Applications received after the due date will not be considered for funding.
 Applications missing any required documents, documents in a non-working state or incomplete documents will not be considered for review or funding.
 Questions?
 Please contact your Regional Trails Specialist.
 By the numbers Documents for Grant Applicants RTP Trail Grants GMS Guide – Pre-Application RTP Trail Grants Application – General Information RTP Scoring Criteria GMS Access Authorization Form Substitute W9 Form Electronic Funds Transfer (EFT) Form RTP Quarterly Report Form – Upload to GMS on January 15, April 15, July 15 and October 15 Grant Closeout Package for Government Agencies Grant Closeout Package for Non-Governmental Organizations $10k GRANT minimum amount awarded $100k GRANT maximum amount awarded 25% MATCH REQUIREMENT for RTP funds received $1.49MILLION RTP FUNDING ALLOCATED FOR NORTH CAROLINA LAST YEAR Safety and Education Grant RTP Safety and Education grant applications are reviewed twice a year.
-Grant applications must be received two weeks prior to the Pre-Application and Final Application meetings of the North Carolina Trails Committee.
+Grant applications must be received two weeks prior to North Carolina Trails Committee meetings.
 See the cycle dates below.
-RTP Safety and Education Grant Application Download the application Grant Cycle Dates Please monitor this page for grant cycle updates.
+RTP Safety and Education Grant Application The application is temporary unavailable while it is being updated.
+Please check back later.
+Grant Cycle Dates Please monitor this page for grant cycle updates.
 If you have any questions, please contact your Regional Trails Specialist.
-Friday, March 5, 2021 Grant application released to the public Friday, April 23, 2021 NCTC meeting to review Safety and Education applications Friday, July 30, 2021 Deadline to submit for review by Trails Program Friday, August 13, 2021 Environmental/Permit review reminder date Friday, September 24, 2021 Final Application due for consideration by NCTC Friday, October 29, 2021 Safety and Education due date Friday, November 12, 2021 NCTC reviews and recommends final applicants for funding December 2021 Grant awards announced Grants Overview The North Carolina Trails Program administers the Recreational Trails Program, which provides federal grants for trail creation and maintenance.
+Friday, March 5, 2021 Grant application released to the public Friday, April 23, 2021 NCTC meeting to review Safety and Education applications Friday, July 30, 2021 Deadline to submit for review by Trails Program Friday, August 13, 2021 Environmental/Permit review reminder date Friday, September 24, 2021 Final Application due for consideration by NCTC Friday, October 29, 2021 Safety and Education due date Friday, December 3, 2021 NCTC reviews and recommends final applicants for funding December 2021 Grant awards announced Grants Overview The North Carolina Trails Program administers the Recreational Trails Program, which provides federal grants for trail creation and maintenance.
 Manage Existing Grant Once you have received a grant award, you will use the Grant Management System (GMS) to submit reimbursement requests and upload supporting reimbursement documentation.